wp-plugins/prestashop-user-compatibility/readme.txt

 == Changelog ==

+= 1.2 =

+* Simplify code for password check
+* Don't attempt to override authentication if a WP_User object exists.
+Fixes compat with Jetpack (and potentially other auth-related plugins) See WP Email Login
+* Work around a few encoding issues in WP to handle weird characters in emails (' and &) See WP Email Login

 = 1.1 =

-Security update : sanitize option input
+* Security update : sanitize option input

 = 1.0 =

 * Initial release